Rick Adams (Internet pioneer): Early life and education

+Career

-Adams was responsible for the first widely available Serial Line IP (SLIP) implementation and founding UUNET, thereby making the Internet widely accessible.
+Adams was responsible for the first widely available Serial Line IP (SLIP) implementation and founding UUNET, which is known for helping make the internet widely accessible.
 In 1982 he ran the first international UUCP e-mail link, known as "Seismo", at the Center for Seismic Studies in Northern Virginia), which evolved into the first (UUCP-based) UUNET.
 He maintained B News (at that time the most popular Usenet News transport).

 In 1996, he donated one million dollars U.S. to the James Randi Educational Foundation (JREF) to be used as the basis for its One Million Dollar Paranormal Challenge.
 He is the JREF's treasurer.

-Adams co-authored the O'Reilly book !%@:: A Directory of Electronic Mail Addressing & Networks with his wife Donnalyn Frey.
+Adams co-authored the O'Reilly book !%@:: A Directory of Electronic Mail Addressing & Networks with his wife Donnalyn Frey in 1994.
 He is a co-author of RFC 1036, the Standard for Interchange of USENET Messages.